Mayeu/resume/resume_en.md

     The goal of Fraudbuster
     ([\url{http://fraudbuster.mobi/}](http://fraudbuster.mobi/)) is to develop
     tools to detect and prevent fraud on mobile phone networks.
-My roles were to design and develop these tools as well as administrating our 16 servers.
+My roles were to design and develop these tools as well as administrating the 16 servers.

     -   **Technology:** Perl, Redis, MySQL.
     -   **System administration:** Debian, Apache, Postfix, IPSec, server